 Sleep.
 Sleeeeep!
 SLEEP!
-Oh, how I miss a good night sleep.
+Oh, how I miss a good night’s sleep.
 My mind is so jumbled most days that it’s truly hard to concentrate and prioritize.
 My partner and I were actually talking yesterday about how we can prioritize our to do list better.
 This was never a problem for me before.
 The old me was efficient at managing my time and getting everything I need done.
 The new me starts something, gets halfway done.
 Starts something else, gets a quarter of the way done.
 Walks into a room and forgets completely what I was about to do.

 Is this my lack of sleep or my amazing new brain that formed in parenthood?

 Sleep is one of those things for young children that follows development cycles.
-Once you feel like you have a routine...BAM...it changes.
-Right now, I’m dealing with the four month sleep regression.
+Once you feel like you have a routine…BAM…it changes.
+Right now, I’m dealing with the four-month sleep regression.
 It’s tough.
 You probably know what I’m talking about, because even if it didn’t happen for you at four months, it happened, or is still happening.

 Around 4 to 6 months can be the time to start introducing routines to the sleep schedule.
 We got our evening bedtime routine set by about month three.
-Our routine goes like this: pajamas (including crazy nighttime diaper setup with the cutest woolly covers ever), feeding, listen/sing to nighttime music on loop and bounce on a yoga ball until baby falls asleep.
-Then, baby inevitably wakes up 1 or 2 times (much better than in the beginning) and we bounce some more until he falls asleep.
+Our routine goes like this: pajamas (including crazy nighttime diaper set up with the cutest woolly covers ever), feeding, listen/sing to nighttime music on loop and bounce on a yoga ball until baby falls asleep.
+Then, the baby inevitably wakes up 1 or 2 times (much better than in the beginning) and we bounce some more until he falls asleep.

 My partner and I picked the nighttime songs together, making sure we each got input.
 I mean, we have to listen to them A LOT.
-My addition was Bob Marley, Redemption Song because it was the only song I could remember by heart when my baby was first born.
-Since I’ve sang it so much, it provides comfort and now even works in the car when he’s upset.
+My addition was Bob Marley, Redemption Song because it was the only song I could remember by heart when my baby was firstborn.
+Since I’ve sung it so much, it provides comfort and now even works in the car when he’s upset.
 It reminds me of my younger days, backpacking through South America, of beaches, of sunshine.
 It also helps me calm down as well.
-When I’m calm, it helps baby calm down too.
-Those mirror neurons are pretty amazing.
+When I’m calm, it helps the baby calm down too.
+Those *mirror neurons are pretty amazing.

 This also has me working on my singing voice.
 I am so happy that my baby really doesn’t care how I sing.
-Science says they just love the sound of your voice and a sing songy voice is comforting, regardless of how good of a singer you are.
+Science says they just love the sound of your voice and a sing-songy voice is comforting, regardless of how good of a singer you are.

 With enough things to feel inadequate about in parenting, I’m glad this one truly doesn’t matter.